Carnegie-Knight Task Force

 The Shorenstein Center participates in an initiative funded by Carnegie Corporation of New York and the John S. and James L. Knight Foundation.
 The two foundations joined together with twelve universities to develop a vision of what a journalism school can be at an institution of higher education.

-The Carnegie-Knight Initiative on the Future of Journalism Education has three parts:
+The twelve institutions that participate in the Carnegie-Knight Initiative on the Future of Journalism Education are:

 - A Report on the Carnegie-Knight Initiative on the Future of Journalism Education, 2011